Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 }
 ```

-Now have the next two items and we can keep on doing this until the `hasNextPage` has value of `false`, meaning that we have reached the end of the list.
-To dig deeper into cursor based pagination, read the Shopify's article [Pagination with Relative Cursors](https://engineering.shopify.com/blogs/engineering/pagination-relative-cursors).
-It provides great details on the implementation itself and the benefits over the traditional index based pagination.
+Now that we have the next two items and we can keep on doing this until the `hasNextPage` has the value `false`, meaning that we have reached the end of the list.
+To dig deeper into cursor-based pagination, read Shopify's article [Pagination with Relative Cursors](https://engineering.shopify.com/blogs/engineering/pagination-relative-cursors).
+It provides great details on the implementation itself and the benefits over the traditional index-based pagination.

 ## Infinite scrolling

-Vertically scrollable lists in mobile and desktop applications are commonly implemented using technique called _infinite scrolling_.
+Vertically scrollable lists in mobile and desktop applications are commonly implemented using a technique called _infinite scrolling_.
 The principle of infinite scrolling is quite simple:

 1. Fetch the initial set of items
-2. When user reaches the last item, fetch the next set of items after the last item
+2. When the user reaches the last item, fetch the next set of items after the last item

-The second step is repeated until user gets tired of scrolling or some scrolling limit is exceeded.
-The name "infinite scrolling" refers to the way the list seems to be infinite - user can just keep on scrolling and new items keep on appearing on the list.
+The second step is repeated until the user gets tired of scrolling or some scrolling limit is exceeded.
+The name "infinite scrolling" refers to the way the list seems to be infinite - the user can just keep on scrolling and new items keep on appearing on the list.

-Let's have a look how this work in practice using the Apollo Client's `useQuery` hook.
-Apollo Client has a great [documentation](https://www.apollographql.com/docs/react/data/pagination/#cursor-based) on implementing the cursor based pagination.
+Let's have a look at how this works in practice using the Apollo Client's `useQuery` hook.
+Apollo Client has a great [documentation](https://www.apollographql.com/docs/react/data/pagination/#cursor-based) on implementing the cursor-based pagination.
 Let's implement infinite scrolling for the reviewed repositories list as an example.

-First, we need to know when user has reached the end of the list.
+First, we need to know when the user has reached the end of the list.
 Luckily, the `FlatList` component has a prop [onEndReached](https://reactnative.dev/docs/flatlist#onendreached), which will call the provided function once the user has scrolled to the last item on the list.
 You can change how early the `onEndReach` callback is called using the [onEndReachedThreshold](https://reactnative.dev/docs/flatlist#onendreachedthreshold) prop.
 Alter the `RepositoryList` component's `FlatList` component so that it calls a function once the end of the list is reached:

 ```javascript
 export const RepositoryListContainer = ({